grapeofwrath/foundryvtt-install-with-caddy-pm2/README.md

 ---
 ### WARNING: Use at your own peril
 The recommended and official method for installing FoundryVTT can be found [here](https://foundryvtt.com/article/installation/).
+You can also view a slightly more in depth version from the community wiki [here](https://foundryvtt.wiki/en/setup/linux-installation)

 ---